hobinjk/hobinjk.github.io/_drafts/clap-sensor-thing.md

 property so that it triggers every time the sensor is active instead of when it is inactive.
 Next, drag whichever light you want to control into the rule area's effect section.
 Select that you want to turn the light "on".
 If you're having any trouble, the completed rule is shown below for reference.
-We now have a rule that lets us turn on and off our light with minimal effort.
+We can now clap to turn on and off our light.

 ![if Clap Sensor is on then turn Table Light on](/assets/images/clap-rule.png)